okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/third-party-risk-integration/main/index.md

 This procedure updates the default risk provider profile with the service application ID, risk provider name, and the risk provider action.

-1. Make a PUT request using the following API from the Risk Integration Postman collection: **Admin: API to Update Provider Settings** (`https://${yourOktaDomain}/api/v1/risk/providers/${providerId}`).
+1. Make a PUT request using the following API from the Risk Integration Postman Collection: **Admin: API to Update Provider Settings** (`https://${yourOktaDomain}/api/v1/risk/providers/${providerId}`).
 This call updates the default risk provider's data.
 The following data is included in the request body:

     ```JSON
     {